wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 #### 2. Initialize Git
 The first step is to create a git repository in your working directory.
 The working directory could have the following files:
 - app.py - python code with the analysis & predictions
-- requirements.txt - a text file contained all the installed packages/modules
+- requirements.txt - a text file containing all the installed packages/modules
 - env - a virtual environment for your project
-- .gitignore - a git file to for files not to be tracked
+- .gitignore - a git file with files to ignore
 - trained_models/ (optional) - a folder to store your trained models/prediction results

 #### 3. Create Procfile & Setup.sh